Dell Studio

-Dell's Studio brand was a range of laptops and desktops targeted at the mainstream consumer market.
-The computers sit above Dell's Inspiron and below the XPS consumer lines in terms of price and specifications.
-They differ from Dell's lower-end Inspiron models by offering slot-loading optical drives, media keys, more cover design options, faster processor options, HDMI and eSATA ports, LED-backlit screens and backlit keyboards.
+Dell Studio was a range of laptops and desktops targeted at the mainstream consumer market, produced by Dell.
+The computers sat above Dell's Inspiron and below the XPS consumer lines in terms of price and specifications.
+They differed from Dell's lower-end Inspiron models by offering slot-loading optical drives, media keys, more cover design options, faster processor options, HDMI and eSATA ports, LED-backlit screens, and backlit keyboards.

 At launch, the Studio was offered in three models: the Studio 15 and the Studio 17, named after their respective screen size in inches, and the Studio Hybrid, named for its usage of laptop components in the form of an ultra-small form factor desktop.
 If purchased online, many customizable colors, designs, and features were available, including a fingerprint scanner in some countries.

 On July 29, 2008, Dell introduced the desktop counterpart to the Dell Studio Laptops, the Dell Studio Hybrid PC.
-A compact desktop legacy-free PC using laptop components, it contained the same slot-loading optical drive as the laptops with the range of connectivity (e.g., number of USB ports) expected of a desktop PC.
+A compact desktop legacy-free PC using laptop components, it contained the same slot-loading optical drive as the laptops, with the range of connectivity (e.g., number of USB ports) expected of a desktop PC.

 On September 24, 2009, Dell released Studio laptops with the option for a mobile Core i7 processor, although Pentium Dual-Core and Core 2 Duo options were also available as lower-end options.

 On June 18, 2010, Dell's website stopped selling the Studio Hybrid.

 As of May 2011, Dell has discontinued the Studio line of notebooks.